rguiscard/fossil-scm-in-zig/README.md

     b.getInstallStep().dependOn(&install_fossil.step);
 ```

-If it fails, try again.
-It seems to have racing issue somewhere and probably can be fixed by adjusting dependency graph.
+Run `zig build` to build the final binary.
+If it fails, run again.
+[This version](https://github.com/rguiscard/fossil-scm-in-zig/blob/1c89a63a515c47756cdfb6c622affef1a4c18143/build/build.zig) has a racing issue.
+[The current one](build/build.zig) fixes it by adjusting dependency graph.

 ### Run ###